-Nothing ruins a good time like a friendly visit from the UTI (Urinary Tract Infection) Fairy.
+Nothing ruins a good time like a friendly visit from the Urinary Tract Infection (UTI) Fairy.
 Anyone who has ever experienced a UTI, a.k.a. bladder infection knows of the teeth-grinding-white knuckle, want-to-punch-everyone-in-the-face pain that comes along with one.
-Did you know that a UTI is the most common health-care associated reported infection?
+Did you know that UTIs are the most common health-care associated reported infection?

 More than 50% of women will experience one in their lifetime (20% will experience more than one) and 10% of men will experience one.
 The reason men experience UTIs way less than women is because women have a shorter urethra that is closer to their…um…exit area.
 Yup ladies!
 The anatomy joke is on us again!